||7:30 a.m. - 4:30 p.m., Monday through Friday

 Non-Discrimination Agreement and Title VI Reports

-The Non-Discrimination Agreement between the Metropolitan Planning Organization and the Wisconsin Department of Transportation was signed in 2009.
-The agreement assures that no person shall on the grounds of race, color, national orgin, and sex be excluded from participation in, be denied the benefits of, or otherwise subjected to discrimination under any program or activity conducted by the MPO.
-The MPO Coordinator is the Title VI Coordinator responsible for initiating and monitoring Title VI activities and preparing required reports. .
+The Metropolitan Planning Organization signs a Non-Discrimination Agreement with the Wisconsin Department of Transportation that assures no person shall on the grounds of race, color, national origin, and sex be excluded from participation in, be denied the benefits of, or otherwise subjected to discrimination under any program or activity conducted by the MPO.
+The MPO Coordinator is the Title VI Coordinator responsible for initiating and monitoring Title VI activities and preparing required reports.
+Click here to find the Non-Discrimination Agreement.

 Metropolitan Planning Organization Meeting Information

 The MPO Policy Board and Technical Advisory Committee generally meet once a year in the fall to review and approve the Work Program and Transportation Improvement Program.
 The MPO also meets periodically throughout the year to approve amendments to planning documents.
-Copies of agendas and/or minutes from both the MPO Policy Board and Technical Advisory Committee meetings are available at the Community Development Department.
+Copies of agendas and/or minutes from both the MPO Policy Board and Technical Advisory Committee meetings can be found here or are available at the Planning Services Division.